We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 Access System.
 Subtenant acknowledges that Sublandlord currently has an access system monitoring access to the Project and the Building.
 Subtenant acknowledges that there are card readers installed throughout the Building and Project which are part of Sublandlord’s access system.
 Subtenant will not interfere with, adjust or damage any such card readers.
 To the fullest extent permitted under applicable law, Subtenant hereby acknowledges that, except for making the card key reader system available for Subtenant’s use and except for servicing and maintaining the system, Sublandlord shall not be responsible for providing access or security services to Subtenant, and that Subtenant shall be solely responsible for providing its own security service, if any.
 Subject to its review of plans therefore, Sublandlord consents to Subtenant’s installation of its own security and card reader system at the Subleased Premises; provided that at Sublandlord’s or Landlord’s option, Subtenant will remove such systems at the end of the Term.
 Sublandlord shall also, at its sole cost, promptly upon request by Subtenant, add the access keys of certain of Subtenant’s employees to the database of Sublandlord’s security system to allow Subtenant to access the freight elevator vestibule on the fifth (5th) floor.
 Sublandlord will provide Subtenant with one (1) card key for each workstation located in the Subleased Premises at no charge, and in the event Subtenant so requests, Sublandlord shall provide Subtenant with replacement card keys at a price of $10.00 per card.

 Access System.
 Subtenant acknowledges that Sublandlord currently has an access system monitoring access to the Project and the Building.
 Subtenant acknowledges that there are card readers installed throughout the Building and Project which are part of Sublandlord’s access system.
 Subtenant will not interfere with, adjust or damage any such card readers.
-To the fullest extent permitted under applicable law, Subtenant hereby acknowledges that, except for making the card key reader system available for Subtenant’s use and except for servicing and maintaining the system, Sublandlord shall not be responsible for providing access or security services to Subtenant, and that Subtenant shall be solely responsible for providing its own security service, if any.
-Sublandlord shall provide Subtenant with card keys (one (1) key for each workstation in the Subleased Premises) at no initial cost to Subtenant; Sublandlord may, however, charge Subtenant for lost or replacement card keys.
-In addition, if a separate card key is required, Sublandlord shall provide Subtenant with a reasonable number of card keys for access to the vestibules for the freight elevator.
+To the fullest extent permitted under applicable law, Subtenant hereby acknowledges that, except for making the card key reader system available for Subtenant’s use with card keys initially at no cost to Subtenant (Sublandlord will have a right to charge a reasonable fee for lost or replacement card keys) and except for servicing and maintaining the system, Sublandlord shall not be responsible for providing access or security services to Subtenant, and that Subtenant shall be solely responsible for providing its own security service, if any.
+Subject to its review of plans therefore, Sublandlord consents to Subtenant’s installation of its own security and card reader system at the Subleased Premises; provided that at Sublandlord’s or Landlord’s option, Subtenant will remove such systems at the end of the Term.
+Sublandlord shall also, at its sole cost, promptly upon request by Subtenant, add the access keys of certain of Subtenant’s employees to the database of Sublandlord’s security system to allow Subtenant to access the freight elevator vestibule on the second (2nd) floor.
+Sublandlord will provide Subtenant with one (1) card key for each workstation located in the Subleased Premises at no charge, and in the event Subtenant so requests, Sublandlord shall provide Subtenant with replacement card keys at a price of $10.00 per card.

 Access System.
 Outside of the Normal Business Hours, Building and floor access will be monitored by an electronic key security and access system installed and maintained by the Commission.
 The Commission shall be responsible for establishing and maintaining access control to the Building, including the Leased Premises.